andriniaina/FsMocks/README.md

 FsMocks is an object mocking library written in F#.
 It is actually a wrapper around [Rhino.Mocks](http://ayende.com/wiki/Rhino+Mocks+Documentation.ashx) that simplifies mocking with F#.
-The API is simple and straightforward because it uses a human-friendly DSL syntax. it can be combined with other test frameworks (NUnit, xUnit, FsUnit, etc.)
+The API is simple and straightforward because it uses a human-friendly DSL syntax.
+It can be combined with other test frameworks (NUnit, xUnit, FsUnit, etc.)

 Samples
 ---------------------